Sam Mbah

-Sam Mbah (1963 - November 6, 2014) was a Nigerian author, lawyer, activist, and anarchist.
+Sam Mbah (1963 – 6 November 2014) was a Nigerian author, lawyer, activist, and anarchist.
+He is notable for his 1997 work African Anarchism: The History of a Movement co-authored with I.E. Igariwey.

 Biography

 Mbah was born in 1963 in Enugu, Nigeria.
 He was active in the Awareness League.
 Mbah wrote about politics, the environment, anthropology, and anarchism.
 He studied at the University of Lagos and lived in Enugu, in south-eastern Nigeria.

 His health deteriorated in early 2014 due to a heart condition.
-By autumn, he seemed to be recovering, but in early November a crisis arose and he was rushed to a hospital, where he died on November 6, 2014 from complications arising from his heart condition.
+By autumn, he seemed to be recovering, but in early November a crisis arose and he was rushed to a hospital, where he died on 6 November 2014, from complications arising from his heart condition.

 Philosophy

 Mbah was an active campaigner for human and environmental rights and against corruption.

 As his closing words in a 2012 interview, Mbah shared this message to the world: